Why Is My Guinea Pig Popcorning? Happy Behavior Explained

 Behavior Likely Meaning

-Small joyful jumps Excitement or happiness
+Small joyful jumps Excitement and happiness

-Panic running into walls Fear or stress
+Panic sprinting into objects Fear or stress

 How to Encourage Healthy Playful Behavior

-1. Provide More Space
+Provide Adequate Cage Space

-Guinea pigs need enough room for natural movement.
+Guinea pigs need room to move naturally.

 • Running